-Should a student fail to conduct themselves in an appropriate manner a Critical Incident Report Form will be completed by the teacher & issued to the student.
-Copies will be placed on the student's file and sent to their school and appropriate action taken.
+Should a student fail to conduct herself /himself in an appropriate manner an Incident Report Form will be completed by the teacher & issued to the student.
+Copies will be placed on the student's file and sent to his/her school and appropriate action taken.